 - Ensures the academy's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies and the workforce in this regard to ensure its effectiveness.
-This includes ensuring that all staff receive the policy on their induction. - Ensures the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the academy in this. - Links with the local STSCB (to be replaced by the Safeguarding Partner arrangements) to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+This includes ensuring that all staff receive the policy on their induction. - Ensures the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the academy in this. - Links with the local South Tyneside Safeguarding Children Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding.